sec/dotnet-core-freebsd-source-build/README.md

 # Build .NET <strike>Core</strike> 8 under FreeBSD

 # New News (2024)
-- We how have official port under [FreeBSD ports](https://github.com/freebsd/freebsd-ports/tree/main/lang/dotnet) for x64/amd64
+- We how have **community made** port under [FreeBSD ports](https://github.com/freebsd/freebsd-ports/tree/main/lang/dotnet) for x64/amd64
 - `/usr/ports/lang/dotnet/make install` or `pkg install` will get you up and running
 - to speed up port build, use `install_tools.sh` first, unless you like everything from source
 - For arm64/aarch64, I have [fork ready](https://github.com/sec/freebsd-ports/tree/lang-dotnet-arm64/lang/dotnet) which I hope will be upstreamed soon